 In connection with the closing of the Business Combination and in respect of their ongoing participation in the leadership and management of PWP following the closing of the Business Combination, Messrs.
-Weinberg, Becker and Bednar, as well as a small number of other partners as recommended by Mr. Weinberg in consultation with the compensation committee, received grants in the aggregate amount of 9.5 million Long-Term Incentive Awards in August 2021.
-The Long-Term Incentive Awards are subject to the achievement of two types of vesting conditions, both of which must be satisfied for the awards to vest: (i) time-based vesting conditions that will be satisfied in two installments on the third and fifth anniversaries of the grant date, subject to continued employment (for Messrs.
-Bednar and Becker, including continued service as co-presidents of PWP, or any equivalent or more senior executive officer roles with PWP, as mutually agreed by the parties) on each vesting date: provided that 50% of the amount earned based on achievement of the performance-based vesting conditions prior to the first vesting date will remain outstanding and will vest on the second vesting date, subject to continued employment through such date and (ii) performance-based vesting conditions that will be satisfied upon the achievement of closing stock prices equal to \$15, \$20, \$25 and \$30 for 20 out of any 30 consecutive trading days prior to the fifth anniversary of the grant date, as measured on the last calendar day of each month, subject to linear interpolation between the applicable price points.
-Subject to such linear interpolation, the performance-based vesting conditions will be deemed to be satisfied with respect to 30% of the award at the \$15 closing stock price, 65% of the award at the \$20 closing stock price, 82.5% of the award at the \$25 closing stock price, and 100% of the award at the \$30 closing stock price.
+Weinberg, Bednar and Becker, as well as a small number of other partners as recommended by Mr. Weinberg in consultation with our compensation committee, received grants in the aggregate amount of 9.5 million performance-based Long-Term Incentive Awards in August 2021 (the "Original LTIP Grant"), and Mr. Bednar received an additional grant in the aggregate amount of one million performance-based Long-Term Incentive Awards in February 2023 in connection with his appointment as CEO (the "CEO Promotion LTIP Grant").
+The performance-based Long-Term Incentive Awards are subject to the achievement of two types of vesting conditions, both of which must be satisfied for the awards to vest: (i) service-based vesting conditions that will be satisfied in two installments on the third and fifth anniversaries of the grant date, subject to continued employment (with respect to the Original LTIP Grant for Messrs.
+Bednar and Becker, including continued service as co-presidents of PWP, or any equivalent or more senior executive officer roles with PWP, as mutually agreed by the parties, and with respect to the CEO Promotion LTIP Grant for Mr. Bednar, including continued service as CEO of PWP, or any equivalent or more senior executive officer roles with PWP, as mutually agreed by the parties) on each vesting date; provided that 50% of the amount earned based on achievement of the performance-based vesting conditions prior to the first vesting date will remain outstanding and will vest on the second vesting date, subject to continued employment through such date and (ii) performance-based vesting conditions that will be satisfied upon the achievement of closing stock prices equal to \$15, \$20, \$25 and \$30 for 20 out of any 30 consecutive trading days prior to the fifth anniversary of the grant date, as measured on the last calendar day of each month, subject to linear interpolation between the applicable price points.
+Subject to such linear interpolation, (i) the performance-based vesting conditions for the Original LTIP Grant will be deemed to be satisfied with respect to 30% of the award at the \$15 closing stock price, 65% of the award at the \$20 closing stock price, 82.5% of the award at the \$25 closing stock price, and 100% of the award at the \$30 closing stock price, and (ii) the performance-based vesting conditions for the CEO Promotion LTIP Grant will be deemed to be satisfied with respect to 50% of the award at the \$15 closing stock price, 80% of the award at the \$20 closing stock price, 95% of the award at the \$25 closing stock price, and 100% of the award at the \$30 closing stock price.
 Once any closing stock price is achieved, such closing stock price will be deemed to be irrevocably satisfied even if the price per share declines thereafter.